KatharaFramework/Kathara/scripts/Linux-Deb/README.md

     3. Compile Kathara into a binary.
     4. Create a unsigned `.deb` package.
     6. Automatically remove the Docker container.
-4. Output files are located in the `Output` directory
+4. Output file is located in the `Output` directory